30 Ways to Join the Organic Movement

 11. Campaign for Organic – Write to your local council about curbing the use of unnecessary pesticides on your streets, or to a local MP about putting more organic on the agenda, and help spread the word about the huge potential organic agriculture has for mitigating the impacts of climate change.

 12. Support the chefs working hard to put organic on the menu by eating with one of our Organic Served Here award holders - find your closest restaurant or café here

 13. Look for the logo – organic food must be certified by law, so familiarise yourself with the Soil Association logo – Soil Association Certification certify over 70% of organic products in the UK.

-14. Grow Your Own – even if you missed out on this summer’s harvest, it’s not too late to start sowing your own seeds.
-Leafy veg such as spring cabbages and spinach can be sown now and picked next spring, whilst broad beans, onions and peas are hardy during the upcoming winter season and should crop in early spring.
+14. Grow Your Own – even if you missed out on the summer’s harvest, it’s never too late to start sowing your own seeds.
+Leafy veg such as spring cabbages and spinach can be sown at the end of summer, and picked in the spring -broad beans, onions and peas are hardy during the winter season and should crop in springtime.

 16. Take part in Organic September Saturday – there’s no better time to visit your local indies than 14th September - they’ll be hosting talks, demos & tastings on their dedicated Saturday – find your closest event on our Facebook page.

 17. Make your own organic face scrub – follow Upcircle’s handy guide for a zero-waste beauty routine that won’t cost the earth

 18. Put some organic myths to bed – we’ve debunked some common myths about organic food and farming – come equipped to your next dinner-table debate with a head full of facts!

 19. Bake an organic cake – we can’t think of a better way to convert your colleagues to nature-friendly farming than by baking a delicious cake with organic, seasonal ingredients – go get ‘em!